ameliaghost/no396/_posts/2015-10-29-asheville.markdown

 <font color="2C3539">*Yet beautiful and bright he stood,<br/>
 As born to rule the storm;*</font>

-Like the boy in *Casabianca*, I stand at the safety of my post and watch the storm in this port around me.
+Like the boy in *Casabianca*, I stand at the safety of my post and watch the storm around me in what was once a safe port.